 In this case, the nullity of the decision declaring death will take into effect, and the request for the invalidity of the declaratory judgment of death in case the person is alive must be made to the court which delivered the judgment.

-If you want more information on the procedure for the declaration of death according to the provisions of the Romanian legislation, do not hesitate to contact one of our attorneys specialized in this legal area, who will provide full information and legal, competent advice, as well as representation before the authorities, when necessary.
+If you want more information on the procedure for the declaration of death according to the provisions of the Romanian legislation, do not hesitate to contact one of our lawyers in Romania specialized in this legal area, who will provide full information and legal, competent advice, as well as representation before the authorities, when necessary.